EnglundE/ms1-tonysbakery/README.md

 - ### Manual testing

 > * Testing of responsivness was done with help from Chrome dev tools, all responsive issues were found during coding process.
-Most of them solved during coding process.
-One issue still occurs, on smaller screens (less than 320px wide) the hamburger bar goes under the company name instead of next to it as supposed.
+Most of them solved during the same.
 > * Manual testing were done by myself and in total 4 family members and friends.

 > 1. On home page the hover function was tested in the navbar and social media links.